rackerlabs/support-how-to/content/cloud-servers/cloud-backup-basic-troubleshooting-on-linux-servers.md

 Use the following steps to establish a connection:

+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).

-1. In the [Rackspace Cloud Control Panel](https://mycloud.rackspace.com), click on **Backups > Systems**.
+2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.

+3. Select **Backups > Systems**.

-2. From the list of Cloud Backup systems, click on the backup server name.
+4. From the list of Cloud Backup systems, click on the backup server name.

    This action displays the following details about the backup system:

    - The Internet Protocol (IP) address of the server
    - The system type
    - The server region
    - If encryption is enabled
    - The backup region
    - The agent version

-3. To the right of the system name, review the status of the backup agent.
+5. To the right of the system name, review the status of the backup agent.

    The backup agent status is either **connected** or **disconnected**.

-4. Wait 10 seconds to ensure that the status is accurate because it can change after a few seconds.
+6. Wait 10 seconds to ensure that the status is accurate because it can change after a few seconds.

-5. After 10 seconds, perform one of the following actions:
+7. After 10 seconds, perform one of the following actions:

    - If the status is **connected**, try to run the backup again, and if it fails, contact Rackspace Support.
    - If the status is **disconnected**, restart the DriveClient service as shown in the next section.

 ## Restart the DriveClient service

 Use the following steps to restart the DriveClient service: